 There are many such quotes that demonstrate the limits of archaeology.
 ‘Archaeological evidence’ depends very much on the point of view that one is coming from.
 Therefore, I don’t believe that we can prove the truth of Torah through archaeology as there is evidence for and against the historicity of Torah.
 Much of archaeology depends

 on interpretation which will depend on if you are a bible minimalist (e.g. Israel Finkelstein) or a bible maximalist (e.g. WF Albright).
-I will therefore merely show how Zeligman’s questions are very much answerable and only bring evidence to support the divinity of Torah from archaeology at the end of the article.
+I will therefore merely show how Zeligman’s questions are very much answerable and I will wait to bring evidence to support the divinity of Torah from archaeology at the end of the article.

 on interpretation which will depend on if you are a bible minimalist (e.g. Israel Finkelstein) or a bible maximalist (e.g. WF Albright).
-I will therefore merely show how Zeligman’s questions are very much answerable and only bring evidence to support the divinity of Torah from archaeology at the end of the article.
+I will therefore merely show how Zeligman’s questions are very much answerable and I will wait to bring evidence to support the divinity of Torah from archaeology at the end of the article.

 A note on the difference between Torah and other histories.